Ice Maker Not Working? Troubleshoot The Issue With These 8 Tips

 If ice cubes are forming in the ice tray but they haven’t dropped down into the collection bin, this means the ice maker is receiving water.
 The presence of ice signals that a mechanical or electrical problem, rather than a water supply problem, is most likely to blame.

 The first refrigerator troubleshooting step to take is to check whether the control arm or wire is in the “off” (up) position, which stops the production of ice.
 (It’s easy to inadvertently bump into this while rummaging in the freezer.)
 If the control arm or wire is “off,” simply move it to the “on” (down) position.
-For refrigerators with ice makers controlled by touch panels, try toggling the power to reset it.
+For refrigerators with ice makers controlled by touch panels, toggling the power may also work.

 If there is no ice in the tray, the ice maker’s water flow may be to blame.

+Carter adds, “If [the water inlet valve is] damaged or has some electrical issue, no water gets through to make ice.
+I’ve seen plenty of water lines that get frozen solid or get a kink in them— that’ll stop your ice in its tracks.”
 Check the ice maker inlet valve and water supply tubing for any leaks, damage, or blockages.
+Some water lines will have a screen in place to catch debris that can become clogged over time.
 Then, tighten any loose connectors, repair any broken seals or cracks in the water line, and remove anything blocking the water flow.
-A common culprit of clogs is frozen water in the line; in this case, simply shut off the valve and defrost the water line to get everything working again.
+A common culprit of clogs is frozen water in the line; in this case, it’s best to simply shut off the valve and defrost the water line to get everything working again.

-While a handy homeowner can often make these repairs and replacements themselves, those who aren’t comfortable or familiar should consider reaching out to a professional appliance repair service when the ice maker won’t work.
+While a handy homeowner can often make these repairs and replacements themselves, those who aren’t comfortable or familiar will want to consider reaching out to a local appliance repair service when the ice maker won’t work.

-The water filter might be dirty and need replacing.
+The water filter might be dirty or clogged and need replacing.

 Changing a water filter is usually fairly straightforward—homeowners can often simply remove the filter cover, twist out and remove the old filter, and twist in the new filter.
 It’s recommended to consult any refrigerator-specific instructions to ensure proper filter choice and installation.